People Who Grew Up With Overbearing Parents Often Display These 15 Behaviors

 4. You’re terrified of failure.

-The fear of failure can be paralyzing for those who grew up with overbearing parents.
+According to Psychology Today, the fear of failure can be paralyzing for those who grew up with overbearing parents.
 You might have internalized the idea that making mistakes is unacceptable, and that fear can be overpowering, holding you back from trying new things or taking risks.
 You need to understand that failure is a natural part of learning and growing.
 Without it, you’ll just stay stagnant.

 5. You don’t stand up for yourself.

 People raised in overly controlling environments often struggle to assert themselves.
 You might shy away from expressing your needs or opinions, especially if they conflict with other people’s.
-Developing self-assertiveness is key for you to ensure your voice is heard and your needs are meat.
+Developing self-assertiveness is key for you to ensure your voice is heard and your needs are met.
 They’re just as valid as everyone else’s!

 6. You don’t trust anyone.

-Trust issues can emerge when your early caretakers were overbearing.
+According to The Chelsea Psychology Clinic, trust issues can emerge when your early caretakers were overbearing.
 It’s possible that you struggle to trust other people, fearing manipulation or control.
 Building trust can be a slow process, but it’s vital for forming healthy relationships.
 Learning to discern trustworthy behaviors in others is a step in the right direction.
 Not everyone is out to get you, as hard as that can be to believe.

 7. You’re a validation junkie.